syncfusion-content/blazor-docs/blazor/common/how-to/upgrade-syncfusion-components-to-latest-version.md

 Refer to this [KB article](https://www.syncfusion.com/kb/10761/syncfusion-components-doesnt-render-in-blazor-webassembly-application) for more information on Linker.xml file usage.

-> **Note:** Linker.xml configuration is applicable only for the Blazor WebAssembly application.
+> Linker.xml configuration is applicable only for the Blazor WebAssembly application.

 ## See Also